openforcefield/standards/docs/enhancement-proposals/off-ep-0007.md

 backwards-compatible.
 (A parser that only knows about version 0.3 might not understand a serialized representation of a version 0.4 section because of this new attribute, and at very least the information would be lost in a down-conversion.)
-However, the recommended default value matches what is currently ubiquituous in SMIRNOFF implementations, so an up-converter from section 0.3 to 0.4 should be straightforward to write and safe to use.
+However, the recommended default value matches what is currently ubiquitous in SMIRNOFF implementations, so an up-converter from section 0.3 to 0.4 should be straightforward to write and safe to use.
 It is recommended that any 0.3 version section is up-converted to a 0.4 section with the only change being an added `long_range_dispersion` attribute with its default value of `"isotropic"`.